 1. In a saucepan, dissolve 1/2 cup of granulated sugar in water, and bring to a boil.
 Bring the simple syrup to a simmer, and set aside.

 1. In a small bowl, combine lemon zest and some granulated sugar

 1. Brush the simple syrup on them.

-2. Use a rubber spatula to scoop the chilled vanilla bean-white chocolate crème anglaise into a pastry bag fitted with any tip you would like.
+2. Use a rubber spatula to scoop the chilled vanilla bean-white chocolate crème anglaise into a pastry bag fitted with a plain tip.

 3. Twist the bag, insert the tip into the center of each cupcake, and gently squeeze the bag to pipe some of the chilled crème anglaise inside.